jb74cc/rshiny_dashboard_project/README.md

 project.
 Though we had our individual roles, we regularly presented what we had each achieved and our next steps were decided upon in group discussions.
-Combining the individual analyses into the dashboard so that it had a uniform aesthetic and an outline for our presentation was also decided upon as a group.
+Combining the individual analyses into the dashboard so that it had a uniform aesthetic and an outline for our presentation was also discussed and actioned as a group.
 Group meetings were attended by all and Trello was updated regularly with how everyone was getting on/ our to do list.

 ___